History of Darren Beattie in Timeline

 August 2024: Comments on the UK and China

-In September 2024, Darren Beattie suggested the U.S. Intelligence Community was more likely than Iran to be behind the assassination attempts on Trump.
+In September 2024, Darren Beattie suggested that the U.S. Intelligence Community was more likely than Iran to be behind the assassination attempts on Trump.

-October 2024: Controversial Tweet on "Competent white men"
+October 2024: Tweet about "competent white men"

 In January 2025, Darren Beattie joined the United States Department of State under the second Trump administration.